reclaimprotocol/attestor-core/docs/browser-rpc.md

 # Browser RPC

-Platforms like React Native don't have all the capabilities of a browser that are required to run the witness SDK.
+Platforms like React Native don't have all the capabilities of a browser that are required to run the attestor SDK.
 Namely:
  - Workers
  - DOMParser

-In order to run on React Native, Flutter & other platforms that don't have these capabilities, you'll need to run the witness SDK in a WebView & communicate with it via postMessage.
+In order to run on React Native, Flutter & other platforms that don't have these capabilities, you'll need to run the attestor SDK in a WebView & communicate with it via postMessage.

 Generally, this is a painful process -- but we've tried our best to make this easy for ya'll.
 We host the SDK with preconfigured code for you to RPC with.
-This browser RPC SDK is hosted automatically on every witness node.
+This browser RPC SDK is hosted automatically on every attestor node.

-This is available on `https://witness.reclaimprotocol.org/browser-rpc`
+This is available on `https://attestor.reclaimprotocol.org/browser-rpc`

 ## Setup on React Native